April 20, 2024

 Determining the Optimal # of Photos for Accurate Grading

 A key aspect of my analysis focused on identifying the optimal number of coin photos users should upload to achieve the most accurate grading results.
-In December 2023, my tests indicated that uploading 10 photos yielded the best accuracy across all coin grades.
+In December 2023, my tests indicated that uploading ten photos yielded the best accuracy across all coin grades.
 This aligned with my hypothesis that more data = better.
-However, after the GPT-4 update in April 2024, that number had changed, with just 4 photos now providing the most precise grading outcomes.
+However, after the GPT-4 update in April 2024, that number had changed, with just four photos now providing the most precise grading outcomes.

 Just How Much Did Numi Improve?